 I’ve had plenty of comments where people on social media tell me I’m not frugal because I shop at a grocery store.
 Or I’m not frugal because I don’t hang my clothes up to dry.
 That is not what being frugal is about.

 For those with large debts, frugal living can be a powerful tool to help regain control of personal finances and pay off debts faster.
-This comprehensive beginner’s guide will provide you with essential tips and advice on budget planning, debt management, reducing expenses, and saving money.
+This comprehensive beginner’s guide will provide essential tips and advice on budget planning, debt management, reducing expenses, and saving money.

 1. Assess Your Financial Situation